Kuru Kuru Kururin

-is a puzzle video game developed by Eighting and published by Nintendo for the Game Boy Advance handheld video game console.
+is a puzzle video game developed by Eighting and published by Nintendo for the Game Boy Advance (GBA).
 It was released in Japan on March 21, 2001, and in Europe and Australia on June 22 as a launch title.
-North America saw the title for the first time on February 11, 2016, via the Wii U's Virtual Console service.
+It was not released in North America until February 2016 via the Wii U's Virtual Console service.
 Kuru Kuru Kururin is the first title in the Kururin series and was followed by two Japan-only sequels, Kururin Paradise and Kururin Squash!.
-On February 8, 2023, it was released on the Nintendo Switch Online + Expansion Pack.
+The game was released on the Nintendo Classics service in February 2023.

 Gameplay

-The player controls a slowly spinning stick called the Helirin, or the Helicopter in the European localization, and must maneuver it through a series of mazes without touching the walls.
-The player controls the direction and speed of movement (there are 3 levels of speed), but the task is made difficult as the stick rotates continuously.
-The Helirin can move faster by holding down any of the two face buttons, and even faster by holding down both.
-There are bonuses to collect, record times to beat, and a gold star for completing the level without any accidents.
-The game also features multiplayer support, which enables four players to participate in the action using a single cartridge.
+The player controls a slowly spinning stick, and must maneuver it through a series of mazes without touching the walls.
+Infamously difficult, the single player offers several goals per course, while the 4 player (single cart) multiplayer pits players in a race for fastest clear times.

 The game starts with simple training levels, in which players are told how to play and how to get around the first corners.
 After that, there are three levels in each stage, which get progressively harder and longer.
 The obstacles and the look of the levels (ice, cave, machine, etc.) vary between stages.
+Taking damage incurs a time penalty, and losing all lives results in failing the level, requiring the player to restart the level from the beginning.
 Beginners can play the levels on Easy mode, where the stick is only half of its usual size.

 There is a mode called Challenge mode, which is a collection of smaller levels, usually involving only one or two corners or objects to dodge.